Do the following to prevent dehydration from excessive vomiting:

 - Once tolerating fluids (generally 12oz. of fluids without vomiting), advance to breads, pastas, crackers, soups, and then other bland foods such as baked chicken or baked potatoes without much seasoning or fat.
-Use the chart on the back for further guidance.
+Use the chart (in PDF below) for more guidance.

 Do the following to prevent diaper rash:

 - Use barrier creams (Desitin, Vaseline, Aquaphor, etc.) liberally with each diaper change.

 - Clean the bottom with a soft cloth and use gentle strokes to prevent further abrasion.